-- Use sediment controls to remove sediment from water generated by dewatering. - Use filtration to remove sediment from a sediment trap or basin.
+- Use sediment controls to remove sediment from water generated by dewatering.
+Refer to Chapter 4, page 4-83 for dewatering BMPs - Use filtration to remove sediment from a sediment trap or basin.
 Filtration can be achieved with: - Sump pit and a perforated or slit standpipe with holes and wrapped in filter fabric.
 The standpipe is surrounded by stones, which filter the water as it collects in the pit before being pumped out.
-Wrapping the standpipe in filter fabric may require an increased suction inlet area to avoid clogging and unacceptable pump operation. - Floating suction hose to allow cleaner surface water to be pumped out.
+Wrapping the standpipe in filter fabric may require an increased suction inlet area to avoid clogging and unacceptable pump operation. - Floating suction hose that allows cleaner surface water to be pumped out of trap or basin.